curiousML/curiousml.github.io/pages/install_python.md

 - **Anaconda** is the batteries-included distribution: Python plus several hundred preinstalled packages and a graphical Navigator.
-Convenient, large, and — since the 2024 change to its terms — **subject to a paid licence for larger organisations**.
+Convenient, large, and, since the 2024 change to its terms, **subject to a paid licence for larger organisations**.
 Check with your employer before putting it on a work laptop.
 - **Miniforge** is the minimal installer that ships `conda` configured to use